 The following methods can be used to dispatch requests from the AsyncContext:

 dispatch(path)

-The dispatch method takes a String argument describing a path within the scope of the ServletContext.
+The dispatch method takes a String argument describing a path within the scope of the dispatch(servletContext, path)

+ServletContext.
 This path must be relative to the root of the ServletContext and begin with a "/".